-He (the Spirit of TRUTH) will correct the world concerning Sin and concerning Righteousness and concerning Judgment… John 16:8
+He (the Spirit of TRUTH) will correct the world concerning Sin, Righteousness and Judgment… John 16:8

-A verse often cited as the Biblical definition of sin is found in John’s first letter:
+A verse often cited as the sole Biblical definition of sin is found in John’s first letter:

 Whosoever committeth sin transgresseth also the law: for sin is the transgression of the law.
 1John 3:4 (KJV)